Floorp-Projects/Floorp/browser/extensions/onboarding/README.md

 * All styles and ids should be formated as `onboarding-*` to avoid conflict with the origin page.
 * All strings in `locales` should be formated as `onboarding.*` for consistency.

+## How to change the order of tours

+Edit `browser/app/profile/firefox.js` and modify `browser.onboarding.newtour` for the new user tour or `browser.onboarding.updatetour` for the update user tour.
+You can change the tour list and the order by concate `tourIds` with `,` sign.
+You can find available `tourId` from `onboardingTourset` in `onboarding.js`.

 ## How to pump tour set version after update tours

 The tourset version is used to track the last major tourset change version.
 The `tourset-version` pref store the major tourset version (ex: `1`) but not the current browser version.
 When browser update to the next version (ex: 58, 59) the tourset pref is still `1` if we didn't do any major tourset update.